HansLove/ContentFxTelegram/README.md

 - **Clean Interface** - Simple, intuitive design that's easy to use
 - **Real-time Preview** - See exactly how your content will look before sending
+- **Image Upload** - Attach charts and images to your messages (drag & drop supported)
+- **AI Risk Analysis** - Automatic detection of high-risk content and compliance issues
+- **Writing Advice** - AI-powered suggestions to improve your content quality
+- **Copy to Clipboard** - One-click copy with perfect Telegram formatting
+- **Favorites System** - Save and reuse your best content
+- **Recurring Posts** - Schedule posts to repeat automatically
 - **Backend Integration** - Connects to your Telegram backend at `localhost:3002/telegram/makePost`
 - **Responsive Design** - Works on desktop and mobile devices
 - **Professional Formatting** - Automatically formats content for Telegram